Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

+Some of these heartbeats become more distinct in the V1 lead, which measures the same electrical signals from an orthogonal point of view.
+As before, we first consider only the unlabeled data shown in the first column.
+The most distinct clusters are in the top of the figure, with a T-shaped cloud of points in the upper left and a pair of similarly shaped clusters in the upper right.
+There are also several less distinct groups that are fragmented from the central “pangea” of points, including one on top, one to the left, and one to the lower left.
 Labeling with AAMI metadata reveals that the T-shaped cluster consists of two beat types: F beats in the stem and V beats in the crossbar.
 In the upper right, the larger cluster of the pair consists of normal beats, while the smaller contains V beats.
 As the dominant ventricular arrhythmias are premature ventricular contractions (PVCs), the relative placements of these are consistent with near-atrial synchronization with fusion beats and heartbeats that appear more normal but fire early.
 Interestingly, the T-shaped heartbeats appear to belong to the same, male patient, while the pair in the upper right come from female patients.
 Moving counterclockwise on the main structure, the top cluster consists of normal heartbeats primarily from the same female patient, the left cluster has normal beats from two male patients, and the beats in the lower left cluster come mostly from a single male patient.